About breast cancer chemotherapy

 Different combinations of drugs have different side effects.
 For example, with AC or FEC, you are more likely to lose your hair than with CMF.

-National Institute for Health and Clinical Excellence (NICE) guidance recommends that chemotherapy after surgery for breast cancer should consist of 4 to 8 cycles of a combination of drugs.
+National Institute for Health and Care Excellence (NICE) guidance recommends that chemotherapy after surgery for breast cancer should consist of 4 to 8 cycles of a combination of drugs.
 The combination should include an anthracycline (epirubicin or doxorubicin).

 The type of chemotherapy you have depends on your particular risk of the cancer coming back and any medical conditions you have.
 For example, some chemotherapy drugs can cause heart problems.
 So if you already have a heart condition it is better to have a type of chemotherapy that doesn't cause this problem.